 Both Mrs. Byrd and Mr. Spear left Northside in 1998.
 At that time, Barbara Louis was named principal, and Dana Ballou was named lead teacher/assistant principal.

 The building has continued to change over the years.
 Three additional classrooms were added to the main building in 2000.
 These classrooms housed the Art, Music, and Computer classrooms.
 The administrative offices and front lobby were renovated in 2002.
 The new area included the clerk/registrar’s office, the bookkeeper’s office, the principal’s and counselor’s office, as well as the school conference room.
-The school will undergo a complete renovation beginning in the spring of 2016.
+A complete renovation of the school was completed in 2016 - 2017.

 Dr. Thomas McCormack was named principal in 2003 and served in this capacity until February 2006.
-Dana Ballou was named Northside’s principal at that time, and Stan McMichael became the assistant principal in August of 2006.
+Dr. Dana Ballou was named Northside’s principal at that time, and Mr. Stan McMichael became the assistant principal in August of 2006.
 Mr. McMichael served the school until June 2008.
 Dr. Theodore Travis worked as the assistant principal from July 2008 to May 2017.
 Currently, Mr. Donte Miller serves as the assistant principal with Dr. Ballou as principal.

 At this time, Northside Elementary School has 60 staff members and serves approximately 410 students in Pre-K through Fifth Grade.